 In the Profession

 In addition to teaching at the University of Montana Law School, Betsy has been a presenter and trainer at numerous forums.
-Most recently, she was a panelist at the 2015 Montana Equal Pay Summit discussing how litigation plays a role in implementing constitutional protections.
+Most recently, she was a panelist at a 2019 Montana Employment Seminar discussing arbitration procedures before the Montana Board of Personnel Appeals and a speaker at the Montana Trial Lawyers Association’s Winter Seminar.
 Betsy has addressed the Montana legislature on the role of the Montana and United States Constitutions.
-She continues to represent criminal defendants on a pro bono basis, with the firm having received Outstanding Law Firm of the Year Award from the Montana Innocence Project.
+Based on her argument before the Ninth Circuit Court of Appeals, Axilon Law Group received the Outstanding Law Firm of the Year Award from the Montana Innocence Project.

 In the Community